There is something about street food you don’t get from a regular restaurant and in Portsmouth you get the best of both at Outside-In.

-Jerk chicken, a spicy grilled-meat dish mostly associated with Jamaica but common throughout the Caribbean.
-Jerk refers to a style of cooking in which the main ingredient—which most often is chicken but may also be beef, pork, goat, boar, seafood, or vegetables—is coated in spices and slow-cooked over a fire or grill traditionally composed of green pimento wood positioned over burning coals; the resulting smoke is key to the flavour of the dish.
+Jerk chicken is a spicy grilled chicken dish mostly associated with Jamaica but common throughout the Caribbean.
+A style of cooking in which the main ingredient—which most often is chicken but may also be beef, pork, goat, boar, seafood, or vegetables—is coated in spices and slow-cooked over a fire or grill, traditionally composed of green pimento wood positioned over burning coals; the resulting smoke is key to the flavour of the dish.